nawabahmadreshi/documentation/ingredients/sdk_setup/installing_the_sdk.md

 {% endsection %}

 {% if page.ios %}
+With extensive use, the iOS SDK footprint is **180 kb**.

 For iOS, the easiest way to install the SDK is via Cocoapods.
 Add `pod "Branch"` to your podfile and run `pod install` from the command line.
 However, if you don't use Cocoapods, you can easily download and install our SDK.

 - To download an open-source copy, [grab the zip here](https://github.com/BranchMetrics/Branch-ios-sdk) or [clone our repo here](https://github.com/BranchMetrics/branch-ios-sdk).
 - You will need to drag and drop the Branch.framework file that you downloaded into your project.
 Be sure that "Copy items if needed" is selected.